saasbook/esaas-engagements/README.md

         + Coaches can go to the `Project Matchings` tab/page and create new matchings that involve new engagements (coach and students) and a project pool (from existing projects).
         + After a matching is created, coaches can go to the matching page and add/edit engagements, as well as the project pool
     + Phase 2 (collect preferences):
-        + After phase 1, Students from each engagement can (only) access their respective project preference page and rank the project pool (last edited user is shown)
+        + After phase 1, Students from each engagement can (only) access their respective project preference page and rank the project pool through drag-and-drop function with SortableJS and AJAX call (last edited user is shown)
         + Coaches can go to any project preference page to see/edit the current rankings (last edited user is shown)
         + Coaches can see the current progress of each engagement ("not responded yet" or "responded")
         + Coaches can add/edit engagements (it will reset the respective preferences, meaning the edited engagement needs to rank again)